 The guests are asked to show an ID, read & sign guest rules/ release forms.
 Guests may shower (if available at the site), will be served dinner, and given a clean, safe place to sleep for the evening.
-Men and Women are welcome.
+Men, Women, and children are welcome.
 We respect your privacy and try not to pry in your affairs.
 We are here to provide emergency help & to link you to resources.

 Can a guest be refused entry to the host site?

-Yes, anyone under the age of 18 is not permitted without an adult, also anyone who is under the influence of or has in their possession drugs, alcohol and weapons will not be granted entry.
+Yes, anyone who is under the influence of or has in their possession drugs, alcohol and weapons will not be granted entry.
 We have a NO tolerance policy for drugs or violence at any church host site.
 Anyone with an obvious mental issue will be referred to a more appropriate long-term shelter.